haruse23/WOS-Model-Blender-Addon/README.md

 The model importer allows multi-file import, through Blender File View, or drag-and-drop.
 It creates a new mesh collection for each model.

 The importer can import the following:
-- Positions (Basic)
+- Positions
-- Indices (Basic, Triangle Strips converted to Triangle List for Blender to consume)
+- Indices (Triangle Strips converted to Triangle List for Blender to consume)
 - Normals
 - Tangents (Recalculated automatically by Blender)
 - Binormals (Recalculated automatically by Blender)